 What is the MCP framework?

-The Model Context Protocol (MCP) Framework manages how AI systems store, retrieve, and use contextual data, leveraging logic, probability, and decision trees to provide relevant, memory-aware responses in conversations or decision-making.
+The Model Context Protocol (MCP) Framework manages how AI systems store, retrieve, and use contextual data.
+It leverages logic, probability, and decision trees to provide relevant, memory-aware responses in conversations or decision-making processes.

 What is MCP in technology?

-In technology, MCP (Model Context Protocol) is a framework that enables AI systems to retain, retrieve, and process contextual data, improving decision-making using probability, logic, and structured algorithms like decision trees.
+In technology, MCP (Model Context Protocol) is a framework that enables AI systems to retain, retrieve, and process contextual data.
+It improves decision-making by using probability, logic, and structured algorithms like decision trees to ensure the AI "remembers" relevant user interactions.

 Comments